Quick All Purpose Marinade for Proteins or Veggies

 Marinate.
 Add protein or vegetables to the marinade, mix well, cover, and refrigerate for 1-24 hours to let flavors infuse.

-Prepare for cooking.
+Prepare for Cooking.
 Skewer marinated items if needed for grilling, such as smaller meat chunks, mushrooms, tofu, or shrimp.
 Skip if unnecessary.

 Top Tips